Iraminius/strongly-typed/README.md

     You can also use `null`, empty `{}` or `!"any expression here"` to indicate that the field must exist, without specifying anything else about it.

 1. `prototype` is a place for two functions:
-* preValidate - which is executed before validating types
+* constructor - which is executed before validating types
-* postValdate - after validating types
+* validate - after validating types

 1. `allowUnspecifiedFields` if true it allows for inserting other keys then in stronglyTyped definition